twbs/bootstrap/docs/layout/overview.md

 ) !default;
 ```

 The `zindex` mixin will get the proper index for a given control.
-If the control isn't defined, an error will be display when compiling the scss files.
+If the control isn't defined, an error will be displayed when compiling the scss files.

 ```scss
 @include zindex("dropdown");